phthom/IBMCloudPrivate/3-KubernetesLab.md

  ![Describe](images/describe.png)

-### 11. In this example, the NodePort number is `30246`.
+### 11. the NodePort number is `30246`.

 Yours may be different.
-Open a Firefox browser window or tab and go to the URL of your master node with your NodePort number, such as `http://192.168.225.132:30246`.
+Open a Firefox browser window or tab and go to the URL of your master node with your NodePort number, such as `http://mycluster.icp:30246`.
 Your output should look like this.

  ![Helloworld](images/browser1.png)

+### 12. Cluster resources

-### 12. You can view much of the information on your cluster resources visually through the IBM Cloud Private console, similar to information you might have viewed in the Kubernetes Dashboard.
+You can view much of the information on your cluster resources visually through the IBM Cloud Private console, similar to information you might have viewed in the Kubernetes Dashboard.
 That is the subject of our next demo.
 As an alternative, you can obtain text-based information on all the resources running in your cluster using the following command.

 `kubectl describe all`